jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 2.md

 {% endhighlight %}

-It is common practice to separate the cpp and header files, which I illustrate in Figure (XW).
+It is common practice to separate the cpp and header files.
 Why?
 For this tutorial, you don't really need to know the gory details (for more detail you can check out for e.g. [here](http://stackoverflow.com/questions/333889/why-have-header-files-and-cpp-files-in-c)).
 What you <em>do</em> need to know is that whenever you split something into a .h and .cpp file, they need to "talk" to each other.
 You do this by putting <strong>#include header_name.h</strong> at the top of the .cpp file, as you can see in PluginEditor.cpp.
 This way, the compiler remembers to copy and paste content of the .h file into .cpp during compilation.
 It is also a good rule of thumb to write the function declarations in the .cpp files, while you declare variables and functions in the header file.
 <figure>
 <image src="/images/dog_cppandh.png" alt="images">
 </image>